The Most Popular Search Engines Logos and Brands

 Shenma Search Logo

-Shenma is a Chinese search engine that also has an interesting character on its logo.
-A cheerful horse invites the user to use the search engine.
+Shenma is a Chinese search engine whose logo features an interesting character.
+A cheerful horse invites the user to search.
 Translated from Mandarin, Shenma means “sacred horse”.
-Elements such as a circle on the background of the horse and glasses associated with the information search can also be noticed.
+Elements such as a circle in the horse’s background and glasses associated with information search can also be observed.
 The image is rendered in shades of brown and orange.
 This color palette does not traumatize the eyes but attracts attention.
-Also next to the image is the name of the search engine, as well as an arrow symbolizing the diversity of results.
+Also, next to the image are the search engine’s name and an arrow indicating the diversity of results.

 Baidu